 Established by the U.S. Congress in 1990, temporary protected status (TPS) is a program that allows migrants whose home countries are considered unsafe the right to live and work in the United States for a temporary, but extendable, period of time.
 Though they are not considered lawful permanent residents or U.S. citizens, many have lived in the United States for more than twenty years.
 TPS holders now total more than three hundred thousand.

 The program has received bipartisan support since its creation, but it has also sparked controversy.
 President Donald Trump sought to end TPS for hundreds of thousands of migrants as part of his broader efforts to restrict immigration, but his attempts were delayed by court challenges.
 President Joe Biden promised to overhaul Trump-era immigration policies and expand protections.
-He has granted TPS status to two additional countries, which could more than double the number of TPS holders, and proposed legislation that would provide many of them a pathway to U.S. citizenship.
+He has granted TPS status to four additional countries, which could more than double the number of TPS holders, and proposed legislation that would provide many of them a pathway to U.S. citizenship.

 What is temporary protected status and why was it created?